manageorge/TOB-y-/README.md

 - /autoreport: (TESTING) matches opponent's match report or generates random match reports for all unreported players

 # Features Coming Soon
-Implemented:
-- /check_registered: (TO) sends a list of registered players via DM (implemented in live version)
-- Make /standings error if called before registration closed (implemented in live version)
-- Change /report and /report_other into modals (forms) instead of using parameters (implemented in live version)
-- Change setup, register, and swap modals to default to existing settings or submission, if any (implemented in live version for all modals/forms except end and drop)
-- TO tools to view and modify a player's registration, reporting, and swaps (accomplished through above modal change combined with existing "_other" commands)
-- Fix guild name issue in /check_registered (implemented in live version)
-- Automate deck duplication (implemented in live version)
-- Privacy statement (some identifying player data is retained when archived, this can be removed upon request)

 Planned:
 - Option to create pairings upon using /close
 - Code errors send message to private testing server